(Blood Clot in the Lung)

 - an amniotic fluid embolus in pregnancy, and

 - in some cases, tumor tissue from cancer.

-The signs and symptoms are the same as that of a blood clot, and is caused by blockage of part of the arterial tree of the lung, and prevents the blood's ability to reach all parts of the lung tissue.
+The signs and symptoms are caused by blockage of part of the arterial tree of the lung, preventing the blood's ability to reach all parts of the lung tissue.

 Viewers share their comments